gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

 ### Notes on Homework:

+* **Everyone:**When there is more than one file for a homework assignment, I recommend that you make a Zip file containing all of the files for the different parts of the assignment and upload the Zip file to Brighspace instead of uploading the files separately.
+When a homework assignment has more than one problem, and each problem has multiple files, it can be helpful to have a separate folder for each problem, and put all of these folders into the ZIP file that you turn in.

+  There are many free software apps for creating and working with Zip files, such as [7Zip](https://www.7-zip.org/) for Windows and [Keka](https://www.keka.io/en/) and [iZip](https://apps.apple.com/us/app/izip-zip-unzip-unrar-tool/id413971331) for Mac.

-* **Everyone:**For exercise 5.1, you should have three versions of the model.
+  For exercise 5.1, you should have three versions of the model.
 Each version adds new changes on top of the previous version:

   * one version of the model that incorporates all the changes (listed with triangular bullets in the book) in section 5.2 (pp. 64--68),
   * one version that starts with the previous version from 5.2 and also incorporates the additional changes in section 5.4 (p.
 70),